ARM-software/armnn/tests/ExecuteNetwork/evaluate_network.md

 ## Prerequisites of the model
 * The model must be fully supported by Arm NN.

+## Prerequisites of the Android environment

+* Should be accessible via Android debug bridge.
+* The adb executable should be in the path.
+* The path to the ExecuteNetwork executable should
+  * Also contain the Arm NN shared libraries.
+  * Should be writable if you intend to use the GpuAcc backend.

 ## What tests are performed?

 * Initial validation
   * Checks that the mandatory parameters point to valid locations.
-  * Determines what backends are both built into the Execute Network binary and can execute on the current platform.
+  * Determines what backends are both built into the Execute Network binary and can execute on the target platform.
   * Checks that the TfLite delegate is supported by the binary.
   * Checks that the model is fully supported by Arm NN.
 * Accuracy: for each available backend it will